NDTV Criciúma: History

 The station was opened as TV Xanxerê on December 29, 1992, belonging to the Rede de Comunicações Eldorado and affiliated with Rede OM.
 In the following year, it is renamed RCE TV Xanxerê, using the initials of the group, at the same time that Rede OM is replaced by Rede CNT.

 On September 1, 1995, Rede de Comunicações Eldorado is dismembered, and the station is sold to Grupo Record, together with TV Cultura, from Florianópolis, and TV Vale do Itajaí, from Itajaí.
 They all start to relay the programming of Rede Record and the station passed to be identified as TV Record Oeste Catarinense.

 On February 1, 2008, the station passed to integrate Grupo RIC, formed by Mário Petrelli in the state of Paraná, becoming component of RIC TV.
 As well as the branch from Itajaí and the old stations of Rede SC, Grupo RIC became the controller of these channels through a local management agreement.
 With the changing, it is renamed RIC TV Xanxerê.

 On August 8, 2017, the station stopped producing local programs after the demission of majority of its professionals.
 The measure, according to the president of Grupo RIC, Marcello Petrelli, was taken due to the country's economic crisis.
 With the extinguinshing of the local productions, the station passed to relay the programming generated by RIC TV Chapecó, having only the insertion of local commercials and production of reports to the newscasts.
 At this point, RIC TV Xanxerê already had its signal restricted to its hometown, while its relayers already had been passed to the control to the station from Chapecó.

 On December 3, 2019, with the dismemberment of Grupo RIC in Santa Catarina and with the creation of NDTV, it was renamed NDTV Xanxerê.
-At the same time, to equiparate the controlling interest of the orther stations that belong to Grupo ND, Grupo Record sold 70% of the actions of NDTV Xanxerê, passing to be the minority shareholder of the station.
+At the same time, to equiparate the controlling interest of the other stations that belong to Grupo ND, Grupo Record sold 70% of the actions of NDTV Xanxerê, passing to be the minority shareholder of the station.